open-telemetry/oteps/text/0218-standard-telemetry-query-api.md

 ## Open questions

-1. This initiative is not very well aligned with the current vision of OTel.
+1. This initiative may be out of the current scope and vision of OTel.
 See [https://opentelemetry.io/docs/](https://opentelemetry.io/docs/) where they say:

    > _OpenTelemetry, also known as OTel for short, is a vendor-neutral open-source Observability framework for instrumenting, generating, collecting, and exporting telemetry data such as traces, metrics, logs._

    - Does the OpenTelemetry organization is the right place for such an initiative? any other suggestions?

 2. One of the challenges we see is different vendors having different capabilities and APIs.
-For example, one vendor support searching by arbitrary attributes and aggregations between telemetry signals, etc. Probably some parts of the API should be mandatory, and some optional.
+   - For example, one vendor support searching by arbitrary attributes and another aggregations between telemetry signals.
+   - Probably some parts of the API should be mandatory, and some optional.
 3. We need to find more downstream telemetry consumers to validate this need (some other platforms/users/organizations).

 ## Future possibilities